John-Yu/BluGo_Android/readme.md

    This project forked from [chykrkr's BluGo_Android](https://github.com/chykrkr/BluGo_Android),  thank chykrkr.
    You can download source code from  [GITHUB](https://github.com/John-Yu/BluGo_Android)

+ # How to Place stone
+ The way of place stone is almost like the habit of human beings.
+Touch-Move-Up
+ - Touch: A large cross cursor will appear to conveniently indicate the coordinates of the touch point
+ - Move: When you move your finger, the cursor follow it
+ - Up: When you raise your finger, the stone will put at cursor point

  # Todo

 - [ ] Upgrade the build environment, to support more modern mobile phones